 This chart describes the expected percentage of people who perform the job of Technical Producer I - Web that make less than that salary.
 For example 50% of the people who perform the job of Technical Producer I - Web are expected to make less than the median.

-Acts as a liaison for the creative content team and the IT technical team.
-Develops the technical specifications for the site.
+Acts as a liaison for the creative web content team and the IT technical team.
+Develops the technical specifications for the website.
 Plans and reviews the navigational user interface design.
 Plans and reviews site architecture for new website products and features.
 Troubleshoots, tests and oversees the launch of new products.
 Coordinates among cross-functional groups to identify challenges and recommends and implements solutions.
-May require a bachelor's degree or its equivalent and 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field (i.e., HTML, JAVA, Mac, UNIX and Window platforms).
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
-Primary job functions do not typically require exercising independent judgment.
+Knowledgeable about commonly-used concepts, practices, and procedures within the field (i.e., HTML, JAVA, Mac, UNIX and Windows platforms).
+May require a bachelor's degree or its equivalent.
 Typically reports to a project leader or manager.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
+Typically requires 0-2 years of related experience.
 View full job description